Sociology

 Children aged between 4 and ten years Health Education Not Available Preventing Childhood Obesity

 Several combinations of keywords have been used to find the most relevant research articles.
 Most relevant research articles, especially on health education and childhood obesity, have been searched to find health education and its role in reducing obesity in children.
-To do so, several bibliographic databases including Medline, CINAHL, Ovid, and PubMed have been searched to find articles using the PICO format.
-Boolean operators including AND, NOT, and OR have been used to connect keywords and widen the search results.
+To do so, several bibliographic databases, including Medline, CINAHL, Ovid, and PubMed, have been searched to find articles using the PICO format.
+Boolean operators, including AND, NOT, and OR, have been used to connect keywords and widen the search results.

 Article 1

 Zilanawala and co-researchers 2013 attempted to investigate the risk of obesity in childhood comparatively in the United Kingdom and the United States of America.
 The interventions used were the ethnic classifications hand in a rate of obesity in both nations’ children of five years.
-They obtained data from overweight five years old children from “Early longitudinal Study, Birth Cohort” and “Millennium Cohort Study” and examined those.
-They investigated the racial disparities’ relationship with Body Mass Index compared to normal weight.
-The factors and variables of the study were social, demographical, cultural and family to indicate the disparities.
-The research found that in the United Kingdom Black Children Caribbean had a higher ratio of odds of overweight and obesity at 1.7, Pakistani children had a lower odds ratio of 0.60, and Black Africans had the highest potential odd ratio of 1.40.
-In comparison, the United States had no ethnic disparities related to obesity odds in children given that the intervention model was fully adjusted.
+They obtained data from overweight five-year-old children from “The Early Longitudinal Study, Birth Cohort”, and “Millennium Cohort Study” and examined those.
+They investigated the relationship between racial disparities and body mass index compared to normal weight.
+The factors and variables of the study were social, demographical, cultural, and family, which indicated the disparities.
+The research found that in the United Kingdom, Black Children in the Caribbean had a higher ratio of odds of being overweight and obese at 1.7, Pakistani children had a lower odds ratio of 0.60, and Black Africans had the highest potential odd ratio of 1.40.
+In comparison, the United States had no ethnic disparities related to obesity odds in children, given that the intervention model was fully adjusted.

 Article 2